Our high schools provide students from Years 7 to 12 with a quality education in a broad range of subjects.

 Our language high schools provide specialist language education in combination with the core curriculum prescribed by NESA.
 Language high schools have specialised language equipment and rooms.
 They help talented students expand their vocabulary and perfect their pronunciation in a range of different languages.

-The Saturday School of Community Languages gives students an opportunity to study the language they speak at home if an appropriate course in that language is not offered at their own school.
-Centres operate on Saturdays and are located across Sydney, and in Newcastle and Wollongong.
+The Secondary College of Languages provides a pathway for students to maintain education in their heritage language when that language is not available for study at their own school.
+Campuses operate on Saturdays and are located across Sydney, and in Newcastle and Wollongong.

-Visit Saturday School of Community Languages for enrolment forms.
+Visit Secondary College of Languages for enrolment forms.

 Sports high schools